BaseMax/gregorian_to_jalali/README.md

 If you want to convert **Gregorian** date to **Jalali**, here is collection of minimal solution for most programming languages.

+> If you know any of these languages, add them and send a Pull request.
+Also if you would like to learn a new language, its time and a chance for you. welcome!

 ## Languages

 - [x] C